daniel-duke/RosesAreRed/source/source/page_timeline.rst

    Never underestimate the invigorating power of the YMCA song.

 .. tip::
-   Mossback Distillery has tasty drinks and an ideal atmosphere, including a sweet old lady playing the piano (feel free to ask Laura all about her).
+   Mossback Distillery has tasty drinks and a charming atmosphere, including a sweet old lady playing the piano (feel free to ask Laura all about her).